The Monkey King (2014 film): Production

 In 2010, when the film was first announced, both Jet Li and Donnie Yen were eyed for a role.
 Yen was cast to play the title role of the Monkey King that May.
 Later, Chow Yun-fat and Aaron Kwok were cast as the Jade Emperor and Bull Demon King respectively.
 Kwok's role was said to be breaking traditions for being handsome, stylish and fighting for love.
 The film was originally budgeted at 300 million yuan but later was raised to 400 million.
-Production companies include Filmko, Mandarin Films, China Film Group, Shenzhen Golden Shores Films, Zhejiang HG Entertainment, Dongguan Boning Entreprise and Investment, Beijing Wen Hua Dong Run Investment Co., Ltd., China Film Co-Production Corporation, and Global Star Productions, Inc. Michael Wehrhahn, President of Global Star Production, Inc, joined the forces with former Imagine Films / Universal Television president Robert Harris in producing and releasing high end features for the U.S. and Asian markets.
+Production companies were: Filmko Entertainment, Mandarin Films, China Film Co., Ltd., Shenzhen Golden Shores Films, Zhejiang HG Entertainment, Dongguan Boning Entreprise and Investment, included Beijing Wen Hua Dong Run Investment Co., Ltd., China Film Co-Production Corporation, and Global Star Productions, Inc. Michael Wehrhahn, President of Global Star Production, Inc, joined with former Imagine Films / Universal Television president Robert Harris in producing and releasing high end features for the US and Asian markets.
+Distributors were: Filmko Entertainment (Hong Kong; International), Aeon Pix Studios, Newport Entertainment (Hong Kong), Beijing Anshi Naying Culture Co.
+(China), China Film Co., Ltd. (China), Wanda Media (China), and Global Star Productions.

 Additional cast members included Cecilia Cheung, Gigi Leung, Kelly Chen, Peter Ho, Joe Chen and Liu Ye.
 Zhang Zilin, winner of Miss World 2007, joined to the film, playing the role of Nüwa, replacing Cecilia Cheung, who was originally cast in the role.
 Zhang claimed that she never heard that Cheung was to be in the film.

 For the 3-D shoot, Filmko recruited Hollywood talents.
 The crew includes David Ebner (Alice in Wonderland, Spider-Man 3), who served as visual effects supervisor for the film and Shaun Smith (The Forbidden Kingdom, 300, I Am Legend) as the special make-up supervisor.